 The world's most popular types of horses come from all over with lots of unique characteristics and histories!

-Yet, despite the stiff and extensive competition, a number of breeds have become consistent favorites among equestrian circles, such as the Gypsy Vanner and the Arabian.
+Yet, despite the stiff and extensive competition, a number of breeds have become consistent favorites among equestrian circles.
 While we can't give you a cheat sheet for all of them, here are some of the most common horses found around the world!